sabifo4/BayesianInference_practicals/practical_sessions/day2/01_MCMCtree/README.md

    * **B(a, b, p<sub>L</sub>, p<sub>U</sub>)**: this notations means that the calibration used is a **uniform distribution** which minimum value is _a_ and its maximum value is _b_.
-   Value p<sub>L</sub> and p<sub>U</sub> indicate that the true node ages has probabilities p<sub>L</sub> and  p<sub>U</sub> of being outside the calibration bounds, that is, outside the range between _a_ and _b_.
+   Values p<sub>L</sub> and p<sub>U</sub> indicate that the true node age has probabilities p<sub>L</sub> and  p<sub>U</sub> of being outside the calibration bounds, that is, outside the range between _a_ and _b_.
-   * **ST(location, scale, shape, df)**: this means that the calibration is a **skew-_t_ distribution**, which parameters are location (χ), scale (ω), shape/slant (α), and degrees of freedom (ν).
+   * **ST(location, scale, shape, df)**: this means that the calibration is a **skew-_t_ distribution**, which parameters are location (χ), scale (ω), shape or slant (α), and degrees of freedom (ν).
    * **S2N(p, location1, scale1, shape1, location2, scale2, shape2)**: this means that the calibration is
    _p_: 1 - _p_ **mixture of two skew-normal distributions**.
    * **G(α, β)**: this means that the calibration is a **gamma distribution** with shape α and rate β.

 The time unit is 100 million years.
-For instance, for calibration `B(0.075,0.10)`, this means that 0.075 is equivant to 7.5 and 0.10 to 10 million years.
-Therefore, as this is format defines a uniform distribution, if the time unit is 100 million years, this calibration would be translated as **"this age of this node is constrained to be between 7.5 and 10 million years ago"**.
+For instance, for calibration `B(0.075,0.10)`, we would say that 0.075 is equivant to 7.5 and 0.10 to 10 million years.
+As this format defines a uniform distribution, if the time unit is 100 million years, then this calibration can be translated as **"this age of this node is constrained to be between 7.5 and 10 million years ago"**.

-More details about the format of these distributions on the PAML tutorial in the `MCMCtree` section.
 Note that these calibrations were those used in
 [dos Reis et al. 2018](https://academic.oup.com/sysbio/article/67/4/594/4802240).

+>> **NOTE**: More details about the format of these distributions on the PAML tutorial in the `MCMCtree` section.

 ### Molecular alignment
-The molecular alignment that you will be using in this tutorial, file `10s.phy`, consists of 5,614 protein-coding genes from 10 mammal taxa (see Figure 1).
+The molecular alignment that you will be using in this tutorial, file `10s.phy`, consists of 5,614 protein-coding genes from 10 mammal taxa (see Figure 1 above).
 If you open file `10s.phy` with your preferred text editor, you will not find any gaps (i.e., there are no `-` in the alignment).
 This is because all ambiguous codon sites were removed and, consequently, there are no